ambient-innovation/gitlab-trivy-security-checks/README.md

 By default trivy performs one run in full-silence mode writing the results to the gitlab codeclimate report file and then another one showing the results in a plaintext table.
 If the scan is taking very long, you can also show a progress bar during the scan by setting the `TRIVY_NO_PROGRESS` variable to `"false"`.
 To make sure you're doing a fresh run and instruct trivy to download a fresh vulnerability database, you can turn off/move the cache directory via the `TRIVY_CACHE_DIR` variable.
 The default value for this variable is a directory called `.trivycache`

-You can add more variables corresponding to the CLI switches as documented on the trivy homepage: https://aquasecurity.github.io/trivy/v0.44/docs/configuration/#environment-variables
+You can add more variables corresponding to the CLI switches as [documented on the trivy homepage](https://aquasecurity.github.io/trivy/v0.48/docs/references/configuration/cli/trivy/)
+NOTE: This link points to the reference as of v0.48 - December 2023, make sure to check the latest version for changes in newer versions.

 Last, but not least, you can set up a .trivyignore file in your project's root directory and enter one Vulnerability-ID per line to ignore that specific vulnerability.
-See the trivy documentation for more (and up-to-date) info: https://aquasecurity.github.io/trivy/v0.44/docs/configuration/filtering/#by-finding-ids
+See the [trivy documentation](https://aquasecurity.github.io/trivy/v0.48/docs/configuration/filtering/#by-finding-ids) for more (and up-to-date) info.
+NOTE: This link points to the reference as of v0.48 - December 2023, make sure to check the latest version for changes in newer versions.